Asian and Asian American Studies Department Learning Outcomes

 1. Demonstrate at least an intermediate-low level of competency (in Chinese or Japanese language if they majored in Chinese Studies or Japanese (see 2012 ACTFL Proficiency Guidelines).

-4. Demonstrate an understanding of global connections, their changing history and significance;
+4. Demonstrate competency in information literacy, quantitative reasoning, and critical thinking by demonstrating an understanding of global connections, their changing history and significance through data analysis and research;

-5. Demonstrate the ability to consistently use cultural world-view frameworks without stereotypes.
+5. Demonstrate competency in diversity and civic responsibility through the ability to consistently use cultural world-view frameworks without stereotypes.